toddamoda/pyyxellsfgffg/docs/source/models.rst

     grouped according to which physics data storing objects are modified by them.
 Note that 2 out of the 8 levels are specific to a single detector type.

+**Model inputs**

+    Models functions have at least one compulsory input argument, which is either a general, a CCD or a CMOS type Detector object, depending on what the model is supposed to simulate: a general (e.g. cosmic rays),
+    a CCD (e.g. CTI) or a CMOS (e.g. Alternating Column Noise) specific detector effect.

+    Any other (optional) input arguments can be defined for the model as well, which will be loaded from the YAML file or GUI and passed to the model automatically.

+**Adding new models**

+    Users and developers can easily add any kind of new or already existing model to Pyxel, thanks to the easy-to-use model plug-in mechanism developed for this purpose.

+    For more details, see the :ref:`Adding new models <new_model>` page.

 .. _photon_generation: